ChengcaiShen/Diffusion_MPI/README.md

 # Diffusion_MPI
-This project is used to solve diffusion equation in MPICH envirenments.
+This program is used to solve diffusion equations (e.g., thermal conduction equation) in MPICH envirenments.